stemarco95/OCRA-Next/README.md

 ### Step 2: Configure the Execution Graph

-The system structure is defined in `architecture.json`.
+The system structure is defined in a `json` file (in the configs folder).
 This file specifies:

 * Which modules are instantiated
 * How modules are connected via message topics